Click the + next to each project to explore this section of our site and learn more about our projects, locally and around the globe.

 Continuing Education Scholarships for Local Seniors are offered each year to Ilwaco High School and Alternative School graduating seniors.
 Students compete for the scholarships with an essay on Rotary’s 4-Way Test and use the funds when enrolled in a vocational program of study beyond high school.

-Clothing for Kids, a partnership with Ocean Beach School District, offers shopping days and a budget for students ages 13-17 in need of school clothes
+Clothes for Kids, a partnership with Ocean Beach School District, offers shopping days and a budget for students ages 13-17 in need of school clothes.

 Dictionaries to Local 4th Graders